Architecure at Home

 The diagram above shows the architecture I have deployed at home.
 The various components are listed below:

-• Router (pfSense): This is an Intel Alder Lake N100 Mini PC costing just S$270 installed with the enterprise level router software based on FreeBSD.
+• Router (`pfSense <https://www.pfsense.org/>`_): This is an Intel Alder Lake N100 Mini PC costing just S$270 installed with the enterprise level router software based on FreeBSD.
+Since all routing is done with pfSense, the WiFi points are simply access points connected to the home LAN.

 • Mini PC1: This Asus PN51-S1 Mini PC has an AMD R7-5700U CPU with 8 Cores/16 Threads runs FreeBSD with each container running in a Bastille managed jail.
 This is ideal for long running containers.